gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/button.md

 <img src="img/button.png" width=300/>

-To create a button use `Button::new` method
+To create a button use `Button::new` method (with 3 parameters: a caption, a layout and initialization flags).
 ```rs
 let b = Button::new("&Start", Layout::new("x:10,y:5,w:15"),botton::Flags::None);
 ```